 Vancouver Island Driving

 A driving trip is the best way to discover hidden hiking trails and other exciting Vancouver Island attractions.
-Car hire and RV rentals are available on Vancouver Island and Australian driver’s licenses are valid in Canada.
-Most RVs do not require a special license.
+Car hire and RV rentals are available on Vancouver Island and most RVs do not require a special license.

 Vancouver Island Resorts

 If glamping or staying in a luxury resort is more your style – or perhaps experience a blend of both – there are several luxury options right around the island.
 Take a look at these fabulous resorts on Vancouver Island here.

 Vancouver Island Beaches